 Cracks in the Transactional Marketplace Veneer

 On the face of things, transactional marketplaces (think Upwork) do offer access to the right talent at the right time.
-Instead of going through a series of in-depth interviews and negotiating perks and salary, hiring managers can head straight to the meat and potatoes.
+Instead of going through a series of in-depth interviews, hiring managers can head straight to the meat and potatoes.

 These marketplaces serve their purpose, but the managers using them don’t have the best experiences.
 Considering that more than 57 million Americans are actively freelancing, there is no shortage of available talent.
-But that means recruiters must sift through dozens — if not hundreds — of profiles to find people who have the skills they need, even with search functionality.
-These folks have ratings, but often there isn’t enough information to tell you whether they have worked in your specific industry or tech stack.
+But that means recruiters must sift through hundreds of profiles to find people who have the skills they need.
+These folks have ratings.
+Usually, however there isn’t enough information to tell you whether they have worked in your specific industry or tech stack.

-Even worse, you have no clue whether the person who rated them had the time or knowledge to provide an accurate score.
+Even worse, you have no clue whether the person who rated them provided an accurate score.
 If the supervisor has no accounting experience, for instance, how does he know whether the freelancer’s monthly financial reports are correct?

 Another issue with transactional marketplaces is a lack of consistency.
-Most gig workers are around-the-clock multitaskers who serve multiple masters, and they constantly need to bid on dozens of new projects to land one or two to ensure their income.
+Most gig workers are multitaskers who serve multiple masters.
+They constantly need to bid on dozens of new projects to land one or two to ensure their income.
 In fact, a recent survey by PayPal found that the chief concern for 38 percent of freelancers is their ability to be paid quickly for a consistent flow of work.

-This lack of consistency can eat away at availability, meaning you might not be able to work with your preferred freelancer on a particular project.
-Moreover, this divided attention can cause freelance workers to lose focus, delivering poorer-quality work simply to complete the task at hand.
+This lack of consistency can eat away at availability.
+This means you might not be able to work with your preferred freelancer on a particular project.
+Moreover, this divided attention can cause freelance workers to lose focus, delivering poorer-quality work.

-While some business leaders are used to a team that works together while considering the company’s holistic needs, freelance workers are not always used to collaboration.
-Transactional marketplaces aren’t set up to encourage or incentivize collaboration, so if you have a project that requires multiple inputs, it will be like herding cats to find the multiple people you need at the same time and get them to work together when they might have just met (virtually) for the first time.
+Some business leaders are used to a team that works together while considering the company’s holistic needs.
+Freelance workers, though, are not always used to collaboration.
+Transactional marketplaces aren’t set up to encourage or incentivize collaboration.
+Let’s say you have a project that requires multiple inputs.
+It will be like herding cats to find the multiple people you need at the same time and get them to work together when they might have just met (virtually) for the first time.